williambdean/pymc-mlflow-example/README.md

 Use the `environment.yml` file to create the conda environment. i.e. `conda env create -f environment.yml`.

+There are some helper functions in the `utils.py` file which help setup mlflow and define some reused PyMC models.

 ## Resources

 - [`pymc_marketing.mlflow` module](https://www.pymc-marketing.io/en/latest/api/generated/pymc_marketing.mlflow.html)